Digital files are easy to carry, port, and send to your lifelines!

 What is my Overall Take…

-The thing that compelled me to write about Epson scanner is the support of these guys.
-You will find a quality and well supported product you can say.
+The thing that compelled me to write about the Epson scanner is the support of these guys.
+You will find quality and a well-supported product, you can say.

 A standalone slide and film scanner, the ION OMNI scan and slide scanner have the ability to scan all color and even monochrome 35mm negatives and slides.
 It converts images to digital JPEG files which you can easily share, view, and organize on your PC or MAC.
 Viewing converted pictures is also a lot easier with the full-color LCD screen.